 Care of Hardy Citrus Trees

-Place the root ball of the citrus 2 inches higher than the surrounding soil to promote drainage.
+Place the root ball of the citrus 2 inches (5 cm.) higher than the surrounding soil to promote drainage.
 Do not mulch around the tree, as this will retain moisture as well as encourage diseases such as root rot.

 How to Protect Growing Citrus Trees in Cold Climates

 It is crucial that you take protective measures when the threat of a cold snap is imminent.
 Be sure to cover the entire plant, taking care not to touch the foliage.
-A double layered covering of a blanket over layered with plastic is ideal.
+A double-layered covering of a blanket over layered with plastic is ideal.
 Bring the covering all the way to the base of the tree and hold it down with bricks or other heavy weights.
 Make sure you remove the cover when temps rise above freezing.

 Do not fertilize the citrus after August since this will encourage new growth, which is sensitive to cold temps.
-Once your citrus tree is established, it will be better able to withstand and recover from freezing temperature.
+Once your citrus tree is established, it will be better able to withstand and recover from freezing temperatures.